dvdvideo1234/TrackAssemblyTool/readme.md

    Also, another great achievement progress is in place, so 10x guys for helping me, help you, help us all !
    ( Portal quote )

+Q: Hey, I cannot align my track crurves properly.
+Can you help ?
+A: Yep sure.
+In the right panel, there is a drop-down menu which has a bunch of tool modes listed.
+   Go ahead and select the "Active point intersection".
+After you change the mode, an intersection relation entity is needed to complete the process.
+Hitting SPEED + RELOAD ( Default: Shift + R ) just like the anchor, will select the relation active point of the entity in question, which is closest to the player hit position.
+Now trace a track piece and the ghost of the curve will be drawn.
+You can clamp the spawn position in a box using the primary position flag /applinfst/ ( Apply linear first ) or switch the origin angle with the ray direction angle by using primary angle flag /appangfst/ ( Apply angular first ) In this working mode the angular and linear offsets adjust the piece offsets relative to the ray intersection position where the trace and relation rays meet.
+Press ATTACK1 ( Def: Left click ) if you are happy with where the ghost is located and where the spawn piece will go at.

 Q: What are the most important things that I need in order to build a track using this script?
 A: Just subscribe to the workshop item:
      http://steamcommunity.com/sharedfiles/filedetails/?id=287012681